 Good Job & Good Pay

 Finding a meaningful job that pays wells can be difficult, but it’s not impossible.
 In fact, Payscale.com, a job resource site, recently shared its list of the 25 most meaningful jobs that pay well.
 The list comes from the results of an ongoing online survey in which participants were asked if their job makes the world a better place.
 The possible answers included “Very much so,” “Yes,” “A little,” “No,” and “My job makes the world a worse place.”
-Of course, jobs that both pay well and offer a meaningful purpose are the top jobs on the list.
+Of course, jobs that both pay well and offer a meaningful purpose are THE TOP MEANINGFUL JOBS LIST THAT ALSO PAY WELL on the list.
 So, if you’re looking to have your cake and eat it too, then you might want to give these jobs some consideration.